 That's all there is in it to me now, but it didn't started so easy.
 First time I tried I was doing it for hours until I made it - I was literally wasted from all that effort of relaxing (I relaxed until I lost feeling of my body - I felt as if my body disappeared I figured out that I can rotate to exit the body, but instead I flexed muscles and got back on my bed at starting point.
 I was exosted, said to myself, that's enough, I'm done - I gave up, turned on my side, curled into fetal position and started to fall asleep when suddenly I heard loud BANG! and was shot bodily into a dark tunnel.
 I followed it toward little point of light which was getting larger, until I got out of tunnel through it - I found myself flying out of a train tunnel, above tracks, under high voltage lines of traction.
 I managed to somehow pass between the lines and I soared above, into beautiful world.
 I noticed that the tunnel I've flown out of was a section of bridge over train track in the center of my city.
 I saw buildings from above, people, trees - and every single thing shone as if it was lit from within.
 I felt wonderful freedom and elation but after a moment I found myself back in my bed.

 I found that if you want to get something the best method is as follow: First you decide your tactic, then you do all you can and more to get there using your chosen tactic.
 You keep on working and if you get it, that's it If you don't get it, then after some time, exosted, you stop and "give up".
-What I do then is I do something else, something that completely absorbs my conscious mind.
+What I do then is I do something else, unconnected to the thing I wanted to get, something that completely absorbs my conscious mind.
 This way I throw the first thing out of my conscious mind and my subconscious mind is free to work on his own.
 This speeds things considerably and in short time later - usually several minutes - I have an "Eureca" moment - I know exactly what I should do.
 So I stop the distraction and come back to getting something - this time using this new tactic.
 And 9 times of 10 I get it.